Custom Spell System

 Implementation

 When the designer saves a spell, the graph is compiled into a flat sequential array of dictionaries — one dict per node, in traversal order.
-No code is generated; the runtime reads the array and dispatches behavior entirely from data.
+We read the array and dispatch behavior entirely from data.
 This is what allows new spells to be authored without touching any C# or GDScript.

 Trigger nodes are the exception: at compile time, _split_at_triggers() walks the array, detects trigger entries, and splices each trigger’s child spell in-place as a nested sub-array.
 The runtime re-enters this sub-array on the trigger event, which is what gives chained spells (e.g. projectile → on-hit → homing orbs) their recursive structure without any special-casing in the cast loop.
 SpellFactory also recursively inlines any spell_ref entries before assembling the object, so references to saved spells are fully transparent to the cast loop.